 There are many great things to do in Pisa as long as you know what to expect.
 We loved our time in Pisa when we stayed there many years ago.
 Once you get past the Piazza dei Miracoli, where the majority of tourists congregate, you’ll find a charming town where you can sit back and relax.

 We stayed in a small hotel in a historical building overlooking the Arvo River.
 It was a great place to explore the city and all it has to offer.
-Unless you plan to use Pisa as a base for exploring the region, I wouldn’t recommend staying more than few days unless you want to kick back and chill.
+Unless you plan to use Pisa as a base for exploring the region, I wouldn’t recommend staying more than a few days unless you want to kick back and chill.

-Whether you stay for few days or come here for a day trip, we think Pisa has a lot to offer visitors looking for more than a silly tourist shot for their ‘gram.
+Whether you stay for a few days or come here for a day trip, we think Pisa has a lot to offer visitors looking for more than a silly tourist shot for their ‘gram.